scriptsandthings/Jamf_things/Documentation/*Blogs and Links/ReadMe.md

 - [/r/unRAID](https://reddit.com/r/unRAID/)

+/r/VintageApple - A place to discuss and share anything related to vintage Apple computers and products. - [/r/VintageApple/](https://www.reddit.com/r/VintageApple/)

-## Possibly IT/Technology/Networking Subreddits depending on how you use them; (and some for pure entertainment).
+# Possibly IT/Technology/Networking Subreddits depending on how you use them; (and some for pure entertainment).

 **Possible solutions present themselves in the strangest places sometimes.**